microsoft/PowerBI-Ember/README.md

 # ember-powerbi
-A set of EmberJS components to seemlessly embed Power BI components into web based applications
+A set of EmberJS components to seemlessly embed Power BI components into web based applications.

 ## Contents